oppia/oppia-android/Updating-Maven-Dependencies.md

 }
 ```

 Also, if the license falls in the `extracted_copy_link` category, then go to [Oppia-android-licenses](https://github.com/oppia/oppia-android-licenses) and find if there exists a copy of the license already in the repository.
-If there exists a copy of the license, perform the following steps to get the link for the license that can be scraped easily -
+If there exists a copy of the license, perform the following steps to get the link for the license that can be scraped easily.
 1. Click on the appropriate license file.
 2. Now click on the raw button positioned in the left of the edit and delete button.
 3. Copy the URL from the browser and mention it at the appropriate place.

-If the license does not exist in Oppia-android-licenses repository, then coordinate with Oppia Android team and raise a PR to add a new license text file.
+If the license does not exist in the Oppia-android-licenses repository, then coordinate with the Oppia Android team and raise a PR to add a new license text file.
 Then repeat the above steps to update maven_dependencies.textproto.